cccbr/runningatower/content/docs/040-Finance/index.md

 - Likely travel times and distances, etc.

-The couple should be advised that ringing may not continue until the bride arrives if she is excessively late.
+The couple should be advised that if the bride arrives excessively late, ringing may not continue until her arrival and may be curtailed after the service.
+Consider setting an end time when ringing will finish by, particularly for ringing after a wedding.
+This gives certainty of the time when ringers can get away and helps get a band.
+This is useful to help co-ordinate when ringers are required at a few local churches on the same day.

 ## Fees for other ringing

 Consider having fixed fees for:

 - Visiting bands

+- Funerals, possibly fee commensurate with that for weddings.

 - Quarter peals